Tragédie lyrique in a prologue and 5 acts

 First performed : Académie royale de musique, Paris, 4 December 1693

-The Italian dominated French opera even from the grave, like some kind of musical zombie, sucking life and inspiration from all composers who approached.
+The Italian dominated French opera even from the grave, like some kind of musical zombie.
 Composing in Lully’s style was de rigueur (or, indeed, de rigor mortis).

 Take Médée.
 (Please do, far away.)
 If you didn’t know better, you’d swear it was by Lully.
 There’s the grovelling prologue honouring Louis XIV; the stereotypical plot of a vengeful enchantress; and the dully conversational score – recit, recit, and more recit, with little in the way of aria, ensemble, vocal display, or tune.
 “Quels ennuis vous me coûterez,” Médée remarks.